 Pyridoxine (mg) 0.5 2 25 1.1

 Niacin (mg) 5.7 20 28.5 1.2

 Copper (mg) 1.8 2 90 3.9

 Zinc (mg) 6 15 40 1.7

 Phosphorus (mg) 526.5 1000 52.7 2.3

 Folacin (mg) 0.061 0.4 15.3 0.7

-The dry-roasted nigella seeds flavor curries, vegetables and pulses.
+The dry-roasted nigella seeds flavor curries, vegetables and pulses and is often used as a carrier oil to cbd e liquid.
 It can be used as a “pepper” in recipes with pod fruit, vegetables, salads and poultry.
 In some cultures, the black seeds are used to flavor bread products.
 It is also used as part of the spice mixture panch phoron (meaning a mixture of five spices) and by itself in many recipes in Bengali cuisine and most recognizably in naan bread.
 Nigella is also used in Armenian string cheese, a braided string cheese called majdouleh or majdouli in the Middle East.